machinable-org/machinable/README.md

 <br />

 **machinable** provides a system to manage research code effectively.
-Using a unified and modular representation, it can help structure your projects in a principled way so you can move quickly while enabling reuse and collaboration.
+Using a unified and modular representation, machinable can help structure your projects in a principled way so you can move quickly while enabling reuse and collaboration.

 Visit the [documentation](https://machinable.org/) to get started.